srcclr/build-inspector/README.md

 cd build_inspector
 ```

-Since this tool does not manage vagrant for you, yet, you'll have to
+Since this tool does not manage Vagrant for you, yet, you'll have to
 do it yourself.
 This step will take a while the first time, but won't
 be necessary again.
 Eventually, this step will be eliminated.
 Start
-vagrant and build the image:
+Vagrant and build the image:

 ``` vagrant up ```